rebane2001/matterport-dl/README.md

 ### Download Run Options
 - `--base-folder` dir -- folder to store downloaded models in (or serve from) currently: ./downloads
-- `--brute-js`  -- downloading the range of matterports many JS files numbered 1->999.js, through trying them all rather than just the ones we know
 - `--proxy` 127.0.0.1:8866 -- using web proxy specified for all requests
 - `--no-tilde`  -- disables: allowing tildes on file paths, likely must be disabled for Apple/Linux, should be enabled during capture run
 - `--alias` name -- create an alias symlink for the download with this name, does not override any existing (can be used when serving)